lexoliu/thought/pipeline.md

 Rendering is split into two distinct stages:

-- **Lifecycle plugins** run one-at-a-time in declaration order.
-Each plugin receives the article produced by the previous stage. `on_pre_render` can mutate the article model (e.g. enrich metadata), while `on_post_render` mutates the generated HTML.
+- **Lifecycle hooks** run one-at-a-time in declaration order.
+Each hook receives the article returned by the previous hook. `on_pre_render` can mutate the article model (e.g. enrich metadata), while `on_post_render` mutates the generated HTML.
+Hooks are *pure* WebAssembly components: they cannot touch I/O, clocks, or randomness.
+We still instantiate them with the WASI Preview 2 command world so they link cleanly, but the host does not preopen any directories or provide side-effecting capabilities.
-- **Theme rendering** happens between the two plugin hooks.
-Themes expose pure functions (`generate_page`, `generate_index`) that return HTML without touching I/O, clocks, or randomness.
-We instantiate themes fresh for every render so page generation remains deterministic and parallelisable.
+- **Theme rendering** happens between the two hook invocations.
+Themes also implement pure functions (`generate_page`, `generate_index`) that return HTML purely from the provided data.

-Because plugins can rely on WASI Preview 2 capabilities, they may interact with the filesystem namespaces (`/tmp`, `/cache`, `/build`) or clock APIs.
-Themes, by contrast, are pure and side-effect free.
+This purity requirement means every plugin invocation is deterministic and side-effect free, enabling aggressive caching and embarrassingly parallel rendering.
+Because no shared state leaks into the guest, we can instantiate themes and hooks on-demand across threads without worrying about `!Sync` data inside Wasi contexts.
+WASI Preview 2 remains our ABI, but it is treated strictly as a type/ABI surface rather than an escape hatch into host resources.